 Medication Errors

 Prescribing the wrong drug, incorrect dosage, or failing to recognize dangerous drug interactions can lead to severe injury or death.
 These claims may also involve pharmacies or nursing staff.
+A Texas medical malpractice attorney can help determine all potentially liable parties.

 Anesthesia Errors